SwiftGen/SwiftGen/Documentation/ConfigFile.md

 | `output` | Path | **Deprecated** The path of the output file to generate. _(Note: Any intermediate directory up to this file must already exist.)_ |
 | `params` | Dictionary | **Deprecated** Any optional parameter you want to pass to the template (similarly to `--param` in the CLI). |

 > 💡 Note: For custom filters, use `.+` to match multiple characters (at least one), and don't forget to escape the dot (`\.`) if you want to match a literal dot like for an extension.
 Add `$` at the end to ensure the path ends with the extension you want.
+Regular expressions will be case sensitive by default, and not anchored to the start/end of a path.
 For example, use `.+\.xib$` to match files with a `.xib` extension.
 Use a tool such as [RegExr](https://regexr.com) to ensure you're using a valid regular expression.

 The `outputs` parameter accepts either a dictionary, or an array of dictionaries, with the keys described below.
 Each such "output" will take the input files, and use the output template to generate a file at the given output path.
 This allows you to generate multiple outputs for the same input files (which will only be parsed once).